RIAPS/riaps-pycom/src/riaps/etc/README.md

 # RIAPS Configuration Files

 This folder contains configuration files used by the RIAPS framework.
 Some configuration files (such as redis.conf and riaps-ctl.glade) are specific to the RIAPS framework and are not expected to be modified by users.
 But others (such as riaps.conf and riaps-log.conf) allow the user to configure the specific instance of the RIAPS framework to met the needs of their current activity.
+The riaps-hosts.conf file will allow the user to indicate the RIAPS host nodes that are available in their system by indicating their hostnames.
+This file is available for use when an action is needed on all hosts.
 Users can customize these files on specific platforms (i.e. the host machine and/or specific target nodes) by modifying the files located in **/usr/local/riaps/etc**.

-> Note:  User changes made to riaps.conf and riaps-log.conf will be preserved when the platform is updated (i.e. new version installed).
+> Note:  User changes made to riaps.conf, riaps-log.conf, riaps-hosts.conf will be preserved when the platform is updated (i.e. new version installed).
 But the redis.conf and riaps-ctl.glade will be overwritten during the RIAPS update process.

 ## RIAPS Platform Configuration File (riaps.conf)